 - Ensuring you have no warnings from Google.

-If this all sounds a bit too geeky and technical for you, why not check out our Essential Setup package?
+If this all sounds a bit too geeky and technical for you, why not check out our SEO Package?
 We’ll deal with all the important nuts and bolts to make sure your website is set up just right, so you can start growing your business with content marketing.

 Our top tips for a search engine friendly blog